yhbcode000/llm-text2text-service/README.md

 # 📝 LLM Text-to-Text Service

+> ‼️This project is deprecated due to advancement of LLM eco system.
+To see more advancement based on current project, check our latest repo here: https://github.com/AierLab/MultiverseNote .

 The **LLM Text-to-Text Service** is a wrapper that integrates third-party open-source Large Language Models (LLM) services for modular purposes.
 This service leverages **OLLAMA** for local deployment and provides APIs for interacting with models like **ChatGPT**, **ChatGLM**, and **JAIS** for fine-tuning and delivering text-to-text services.

 ## 📋 Table of Contents